-Mother’s are expert jugglers of things, peacemakers and cookers of food.
-Let’s face it, feeding hungry mouths day after day requires some dedication.
-Since Mother’s Day is on the 14th May and as homage to all the gazillions of meals cooked by my mum, I’ve decided to revisit food from my childhood.
-In the month of May I’ll be reminiscing about South Africa’s favourite baked pudding, flipping dozens of pancakes and tackling how to transform a few meagre ingredients into a family feast – a skill our mother’s seemed to have a natural knack for.
-In addition to whipping up the easiest milk tart ever and baking a wintery syrup-soaked orange cake that’s been in the family for generations, I’m somewhat nervously going attempt to top my mum’s frikkadel (meatball) recipe that had us scrounging the bottom of the pan for any burnt bits of marmitey gravy.
+Mother’s are expert jugglers of things.
+Let’s face it, coming up with delicious food that the whole family enjoys, day after day is no easy feat.
+As a homage to mothers, I’ve decided to revisit food from my childhood.
+In the month of May I’ll be reminiscing about South Africa’s favourite baked pudding, flipping dozens of pancakes and transforming meagre ingredients into family feasts, a skill our mums had the knack of.
+In addition to whipping up the easiest milk tart ever, I’ll be making a syrup-soaked orange cake that’s been in the family for generations.

 - 1 cup flour